PAYE21030 - employer records: maintain employer record: cessation of an employer record

 Employer Annual Return

-In most cases the entry of a cessation date on an employer record will trigger the automatic issue of a return.
+Where a cessation date is entered on an employer record relating to a non-RTI year it will trigger the automatic issue of a return or return notification.
 The exceptions to this are employer records that have the scheme types

 • DPGEN